-Student Age Grade minationSport ation physical examination, has your son/daughter: ed not to participate in a sport? ail No n, been unconscious or lost memory from a blow to the head? ined/strained/dislocated any muscle or joints?
+Student Age Grade Date of Last Physical Examination Since the last pre-participation physical examination, has your son /daughter: Been medically advised not to participate in a sport?
+If yes, describe in detail No 2.
+Sustained a concussion, been unconscious or lost memory from a If yes, explain in detail 3.
+Broken a bone or sprained/strained/dislocated any muscle or joint If yes, describe in detail .
 No 4.
-Fainted or "blacked or If yes, was this during ut?" g or immediately after exercise?
-No ins, shortness of breath or "racing heart?"
-Yes No 6.
-Has there been a recei nt history of fatigue and unusual tiredness?
-Yes No - nad to go to the emergency room?
-No ž • l examination, has there been a sudden death in the family or lart attack or "heart trouble?" • nember of the fam ing any over-the-counter or prescribed medications? ation(s) No
+Fainted or "blacked out?"
+If yes, was this during or immediately after exercise? .
+No 5.
+Experienced chest pains, shortness of breath or "racing heart?"
+If yes, explain No 6.
+Has there been a recent history of fatigue and unusual tiredness?
+Yes .
+No 7.
+Been hospitalized or had to go to the emergency room?
+If yes, explain in detail .
+No 8.
+Since the last physical examination, has there been a sudden deat under age 50 had a heart attack or "heart trouble?" • ember of the fami 9.
+Started or stopped taking any over-the-counter or prescribed med If yes, name of medication(s) ications?
+Yes No